 Darwin's theory of evolution is substrate-neutral.
-Darwin recognised this - and included passages to that effect in "The Descent of Man", saying that:
+Darwin himself recognized this - and included passages to that effect in "The Descent of Man", saying that:

 The survival or preservation of certain favoured words in the struggle for existence is natural selection.

 The Wikipedia page on Universal Darwinism gives a long list of fields to which Darwin's theory of evolution has been applied.
-It ranges from the social sciences through complex adaptive systems to some much more speculative ideas - such as the idea that the universe itself evolved.
+It ranges from the social sciences through complex adaptive systems to some much more speculative ideas - such as the idea that the visible cosmos itself evolved.

 Memetics and cultural evolution represent Universal Darwinism applied to human culture.

 HistoryThe idea was first expressed in modern times by Donald Campbell.
 One of the best histories of the idea comes from Henry Plotkin's book "Darwin Machines and the Nature of Knowledge".
+In the book, Plotkin repurposed the term "Universal Darwinism", assigning it its modern usage.
 He traces the idea from Darwin, Huxley, Piaget, Campbell and Popper before getting on to the topic of natural selection within the immune system and the nervous system.

 History of the termRichard Dawkins appears to have coined the term "Universal Darwinism" in 1983 to describe the conjecture that any possible life forms existing outside the solar system would necessarily evolve by Darwinian means.